felipecruz91/push-to-dockerhub/README.md

 ## Build your image

-Go to the [webapp](./webapp) folder and build your project locally using the given Dockerfile.
+Build your java web app locally using the given Dockerfile.

 ```
-$ cd webapp
 $ docker build -t webapp .
 ```